Nikolas-Milanovic/UofT-WebAppContest/README.txt

 This site was awarded the 'Most Technical Code' award!

+Check it out here > https://webappcontest.glitch.me

 Demo1 (Back end) - coded by Tevan B
 Demo2 (Back end) - coded by Nikolas M
-Front end - coded by Tyler W
+Front end - Tyler W

 No templates were used upon the creation of the website.